sQUlearn/squlearn/README.md

 **_Note:_** This is an early access version!
 Not everything that is described is already working 100%.

+sQUlearn is a novel Python package introducing quantum machine learning (QML) capabilities to traditional machine learning pipelines via a 'high-level / low-level' design approach.
+The software features an array of algorithms including Quantum Support Vector Machines, Regression, Gaussian Processes, Kernel Ridge Regression, and a Quantum Neural Network (QNN), all designed to seamlessly integrate with sklearn.
+The QNN engine facilitates efficient gradient computation and automated training with non-linear parametrized circuits.
+Users can further customize their QNN models, enhancing flexibility and potential outcomes. sQUlearn's kernel engines are designed to meet various needs, with fidelity kernels and projected quantum kernels, the latter leveraging the QNN engine for optimization.
+A feature map tool allows for efficient layer-wise design based on strings, encouraging innovation beyond standard implementations.
+Lastly, backend integration with IBM quantum computers is handled with a custom execution engine that optimizes session management on quantum backends and simulators, ensuring optimal use of quantum resources and creating an accessible environment for QML experimentation.

 ## Prerequisites

 The package requires **at least Python 3.9**.